SebuBergman/SebuBergman/README.md

 - I already know React, React Native, JavaScript, Typescript, HTML5 & CSS, Scrum & some Kanban (Project Management), and Node.js & Express, Python and SQL.

 - Check out my portfolio (https://sebastianbergman.fi)
+- Currently working on personal projects and Zacker Academy

 <!---
 SebuBergman/SebuBergman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.